By US specialist Carl

 The United States offers a lot of choice when it comes to planning a honeymoon.
 City breaks combine easily with getting away from it all on the coast and some time spent exploring the American outdoors, all within the space of a two-week trip.

-Here, I've selected various experiences that I feel would suit honeymooners, from urban exploration and ideas for self-driving to national park wilderness adventures and wildlife watching.
-Given the USA’s vastness and diversity, this is by no means an exhaustive list.
-It will, I hope, give couples some sense of the United States’ many-sided character and its scope as a honeymoon destination.
+Here, I've selected various experiences that I feel would suit honeymooners, from urban exploration and ideas for road trips to national park wilderness adventures and wildlife watching.
+Given the vastness and diversity of the US, this is by no means an exhaustive list.

 Explore the hills and heritage of San Francisco